hcs42/timestat/README.markdown

 - `-f ACTIONFILES, --actionfiles ACTIONFILES`: Action files to be used, separated with a colon.
 If not specified, the `ACTIONFILES` environmental variable is used.
-- `--actionfile ACTIONFILE`: Specify which action file to open in the editor.
+- `-a ACTIONFILE_SUBSTR, --actionfile ACTIONFILE`: Specify which action file to open in the editor.
 If not specified, the first action file will be opened.
 If `--actionfile` is `"ALL"`, then all files will be opened.

 ### list: list all action files